netd-tud/artifacts-ipv6-sra-scanning/README.md

 1. Make sure python 3.10 is installed.
 2. Make a virtual environment: `make python_env`
 3. Activate python env: `source .venv/bin/activate`
+4. Remove the current `data/` directory with `rm -rf data/`
-4. Download required data from [https://doi.org/10.5281/zenodo.17210254](https://doi.org/10.5281/zenodo.17210254)
+5. Download required data from [https://doi.org/10.25532/OPARA-979](https://doi.org/10.25532/OPARA-979)
-5. Move the `measurement-raw-data.tar` file into `./data/raw/` and extract it.
+6. Move the `data.tar` file into the root directory (`artifacts-ipv6-sra-scanning/`) and extract it.
-6. To get a clean starting environment run `make clean` first.
+7. To get a clean starting environment run `make clean` first.

 Now you can reproduce the paper plots with:

-7. `make plots`
+8. `make plots`

 The plots are then stored under `reports/figures/`

 To reproduce the paper tables you can simply run:

-8. `make nbconvert-clean-execute`
+9. `make tables`

 ## Cleaning the environment
 - `make clean` to remove figures and the table.html file.